gwsystems/composite/README.md

 Licensing
 ---------

-This code is licensed under the GPL version 2.0:
+This code is licensed under the GPL version 2.0 unless otherwise noted (significant portions of user-level are BSD):

 ```
 The Composite Component-Based OS